coasys/ad4m-core-deprecated/README.md

 ### Perspectives...
 ...belong to a specific agent.
 They represent context and association between expressions.
-They consist of a list of RDF/semantic web like triplets (subject-predicate-obejct) called `links` because all three items are just URLs pointing to expressions.
+They consist of a list of RDF/semantic web like triplets (subject-predicate-object) called `links` because all three items are just URLs pointing to expressions.
 Perspectives are like Solid's pods, but they are agent-centric.
 There is no such thing as a Perspective that does not belong to an agent.
 It is like the canvas on which an agent perceives and onto which they create anything.
 To the next layer above (either the very general UI built in Perspectivism - or any other special purpose UI), they are like a database scope.

 ---
 ### Bootstrapping